andrasq/node-restiq/Readme.md

 ### req.header( name, [defaultValue] )

-return the named header field, or defaultValue if was not specified in the request
+return the named header field, or defaultValue if that header field was not specified in the request

 ### res.header( name, value )